ldstep/ldstepweblog/src/notes.md

 ---

+April 27, 2026, at 2:30:34 PM

+This afternoon I’m thinking, again, about simplifying my digital life.
+Specifically: whether I could get by with just my iPhone and iPad.

+The MacBook Pro is endless.
+Options, tinkering, decisions.
+The iPad isn’t.
+That’s the appeal.

+---

 April 22, 2026, at 10:17:28 AM

 I'm linux curious.
 I think the curiosity is inspired by seeing a number of macOS users migrating to linux.
 Some like it some don't.
 I used Linux Mint years ago and as I recall I liked it.
 So for me it be something to learn or more appropriately re-learn.